PinchOfData/germaingauthier/index.md

 I visited the Center for Data Science, Law and Economics at ETH Zürich for the academic year 2020-2021, invited by [Elliott Ash](https://elliottash.com/).

-I hold a BA in Philosphy from the University Paris La Sorbonne, a MA in Business Administration from HEC Paris, and a MA in economics from the Paris School of Economics.
+I hold a BA in philosophy from the University Paris La Sorbonne, a MA in business administration from HEC Paris, and a MA in economics from the Paris School of Economics.

 I study topics related to political economy, with a particular focus on social norms, social movements and belief formation.
 I draw from methods in applied econometrics and data science (in particular natural language processing).